Nolensville High School

 Nolensville High School is a high school in Nolensville, Tennessee.
 It opened in 2016 with grades 9–10, adding a junior class in 2017 and a senior class in Fall 2018.
 The school is located in northeastern Williamson County in the expanding town of Nolensville.

 Administration

 Former Brentwood Middle School principal Bill Harlin was the founding principal of Nolensville High School and held that position until 2021.
 He was succeeded in the 2021-22 school year by Amy Maffei.
 Current principal, Dr. Jennifer Calvert, was named head principal in the 2023-24 school year.
 The school has four assistant principals: Ellen Brown, David Vassar, Brad Blakeley, and Patrick Boyd.

 Athletics

-The school participates in all TSSAA-sanctioned sports: baseball, basketball, bowling, cross country, football, golf, soccer, softball, tennis, track and field, volleyball, and wrestling.
-The girls' volleyball team won the state championship in 2019, 2020, 2021, and 2024.
-The school also has two state champion runner-up titles: 2019 girls' soccer and 2019 wrestling.
+Nolensville High School plays in TSSAA's middle grand division and 6th athletic district in baseball, basketball, bowling, cheerleeding, cross country, dance, football, girl's flag football, unified flag football, golf, lacrosse, soccer, softball, tennis, track and field, volleyball, and wrestling as the Knights.

+The school holds several individual champion titles for its students, with 3 for girls' cross country, 1 for boys' track and field, 5 for girls' track and field, 3 for wrestling.